tomshaw/electricgrid/README.md

 ### The Builder Method.

 Populating your table is done by using the `builder` method.
+For a complete demonstation see the [Electric Grid Demo](https://github.com/tomshaw/electricgrid-demo)

 > The builder method must return an instance of `Illuminate\Database\Eloquent\Builder`.